pavel-kirienko/o1heap/README.md

 Copy the files `o1heap.c` and `o1heap.h` (find them under `o1heap/`) into your project tree.
 Either keep them in the same directory, or make sure that the directory that contains the header is added to the set of include look-up paths.
+No special compiler options are needed to compile the source file (if you find this to be untrue, please open a ticket).

 Dedicate a memory arena for the heap, and pass a pointer to it along with its size to the initialization function `o1heapInit(..)`.